flant/shell-operator/docs/src/metrics/METRICS_FROM_HOOKS.md

 echo '{"name":"hook_metrics_items","action":"add","value":1,"labels":{"label1":"value1"}}' >> $METRICS_PATH
 ```

 The metric name is used as-is, so several hooks can export the same metric name.
-It is responsibility of hooks‘ developer to maintain consistent label cardinality.
+It is advisable for a hooks‘ developer to maintain consistent label cardinality.

 There are fields "add" and "set" that can be used as shortcuts for action and value.
 This feature may be deprecated in future releases.